Probate fee structure

 How long will this take? **

 *These fees and estimates only apply to uncontested cases with all assets in the UK.
-They are accurate as at December 2018 but are subject to review every 3 months.
+They are accurate as of August 2021 but are subject to review every 3 months.
 Hourly rates are reviewed annually in April.

 **COVID restrictions have touched every aspect of the administration process, resulting in longer than usual timescales for banks and other financial institutions, government agencies and other third-party services to deal with requests and process applications.
 This has in turn impacted the average length of time it takes to administer even the most straightforward of estates.